JonanFoxje12/Nuclear-Reactor-Simulator/Manual.md

 What you should do: Immediatly shutdown the reactor<br>
 How to: rods to 0%, turbines to 100% and activate the emergency systems.
 ### MELTDOWN
 Reason: the reactor temperature climbed above 2000°C or the pressure climbed to above 250 bar.
+The reactor is gone.
-What you should do: refresh the page and re-begin playing the game, all your progress is gone.
+What you should do: close and reopen the page and re-begin playing the game, all your progress is gone.
 ## Coins
 Coins can be spend in the shop.
 They are obtained when power is generated.